eighthjouster/jscause/Documentation.md

 rt.redirectTo('https://www.example.com', 5);
 ```

-If the redirection will happen, `rt.redirectTo()` will return `true`.
-Otherwise, it will return `false`, and JSCause will log an error (which will appear in the log files and/or the terminal, depending on your site configuration.)

 The redirection will happen after all the JSCP code is run.
 This includes all pending callbacks, for example, from timers and file operations.

 `delayInSeconds` is optional, and will instruct the web client to wait that many seconds before performing the actual redirection.
 This time is in addition to the time the JSCP code is run, as previously stated.
 Its value must be a number.
 Otherwise, it will be ignored.

 JSCause sets an HTTP 302 (found) status code to perform the redirect.
 It also typically sets the `Location` HTTP header.
 If delayInSeconds is provided and is valid, the `Refresh` header will be used instead.
 This is not a standard header, although most modern browsers support it.

-If more than one `rt.redirectTo` call are made, only the last one will be taken into account.
+If more than one `rt.redirectTo` call is made, only the last one will be taken into account.

 The value of the `redirectUrl` parameter should be of the string type.
 Numbers can be used, but they will be converted to strings.
 Anything else will be converted to its `.toString()` equivalent.
 For instance, objects will be assumed `"[object Object]"`, arrays will be converted to a string with its values comma-separated (e.g. `"[1,2,3]"`).
 You most likely don't want to do this, so make sure you pass a string.